 21MarAll Day26Ride for Medical ResearchA 6 day tour thru regional eastern VictoriaNar Nar GoonState:VICDiscipline:RoadTerrain:Mixed,UndulatingDistance:121-160 km,160+ km,81-120 kmType Ride:Charity,Multi-day,Recreational

 The Ride for Medical Research is an adventure through Victoria’s beautiful and diverse Grampians region.
-The Ride for Medical Research is
+The Ride for Medical Research is a 6 day adventure traversing

 The Ride for Medical Research is an adventure through Victoria’s beautiful and diverse Grampians region.